petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/using-external-reference-codes.md

 Each ERC must be unique, and the same ERC cannot be used with another entity in the same scope.
 For example, a blog post and a document on the same site cannot have the same ERC.
 If you try, you'll get a `duplicate entry` error.

+!!! important
+    When using APIs with ERCs in the endpoint URL paths and the ERC contains slashes (`/`), the slashes must be encoded as `%252F` to prevent parsing errors and unexpected behavior in API calls.

+    For example, instead of `"http://localhost:8080/o/c/objectDefinition/by-external-reference-code/a/b"`, use `"http://localhost:8080/o/c/objectDefinition/by-external-reference-code/a%252Fb"`.

 ## Blog Post ERC Example

 Create and access a blog post with an ERC.